 When money in 529 College Savings Plan funds is spent on non-qualified expenses (that is, not on college tuition and related expenses for the beneficiary), account owners pay ordinary income taxes and a 10% additional tax penalty on earnings.

-I saved in another type of college-savings account (Coverdell ESA) but also had education-related restrictions.
-Naturally, I would want to avoid paying taxes and penalties if legally possible.
+I saved in another type of college-savings account (Coverdell ESA), which had similar education-related restrictions.
+Naturally, I wanted to avoid paying taxes and penalties if legally possible.
 There are ways to use money in a 529 Plan if a child doesn't go to college after high school.
 For example, I could:

 - Son, daughter, stepchild, foster child, adopted child, or a descendant of any of them